ernohanninen/SIMPLIcity/README.md

 - homotypic_interactions_metadata = `null`
 - heterotypic_interactions_metadata = `null`

-##### Process specific metadata files
+##### Step specific metadata files
 SIMPLI allows users to skip processes and instead enables users to supply the output data of a processs.
-However, this functionality is not tested in SIMPLIcity, therefore initialize these parameters to `null`.
+However, this functionality is not tested in SIMPLIcity, therefore these parameters are initialized to `null`.
 - raw_metadata_file = `null`
 - channel_metadata = `null`
 - normalized_metadata_file = `null`